-The country has three main geographical island regions: Luzon, Visayas, and Mindanao.
-Many popular island destinations can be found in the Visayas, like Cebu, Bohol, and Boracay, but there are some in Luzon, including Palawan.
+The Philippines is divided into three geographical island regions: Luzon, Visayas, and Mindanao.
+Many popular island destinations can be found in the Visayas, like Cebu, Bohol, and Boracay, but there are also some in Luzon, including Palawan.
 Meanwhile, Mindanao's emerging top island destination is Siargao.

-If you’re visiting the country soon, check out this guide to the best islands in the Philippines and learn why they're a must-visit.
+If you’re planning a trip to the Philippines soon, check out this guide to the best islands in the Philippines and learn why they're a must-visit.

 Pangasinan on the western side of Luzon is a travel-worthy destination in the Philippines because of its scenic islands, beautiful beaches, stunning waterfalls, verdant hills, and many more.

 One of its most popular attractions is called the Hundred Islands National Park, a protected area and the Philippines’ first national park.
-An island-hopping trip around the Hundred Islands National Park will give you access to some of the 124 islands and islets off Alaminos, Pangasinan.
+A Pangasinan Hundred Islands island-hopping tour will give you access to some of the 124 islands and islets off Alaminos, Pangasinan.

-Some recommended islands to visit include Marcos Island where you can jump 20-30 feet into a cave, Martha and Ramos Island, Hernandez Island, and Turtle Island.
+Some recommended islands to visit during a Pangasinan Hundred Islands tour include Marcos Island where you can jump 20-30 feet into a cave, Martha and Ramos Island, Hernandez Island and Turtle Island.

-You can avail of an island-hopping experience that includes lunch since there are no restaurants on the islands.
+You can avail of a Pangasinan Hundred Islands island hopping tour that includes lunch since there are no restaurants on the islands.
 Just make sure to leave no trace behind and bring back all your trash with you.

 Aside from lounging on the white sand and swimming during your island hopping trip, you can also go snorkeling, helmet diving, kayaking, cliff jumping in Marcos Island, ziplining, rappelling, and parasailing.
 There are other fun water sports, too, like banana boat riding and jet skiing.